-Step 2 Select the Fans branch.
+- Step 1 Expand Chassis in the Tree frame. - Step 2 Select the Fans branch.

 The Fans table appears in the View frame.
-Table 3-15 describes the fields in the Fans table.
+Table 3-13 describes the fields in the Fans table.

-Table 3-15 Fan Table Field Descriptions
+Table 3-13 Fan Table Field Descriptions

 Field Description Fan ID Numeric identifier of the fan or blower module.
 For more information, see the hardware installation guide for your server switch.
 Current Status Displays up if the fan functions properly; otherwise, displays down.
 Speed (%) Speed of the fan in percentage of maximum speed.